-Probabilistic Time Series Forecasting Challenge 00080, WS 21/22, SWS, Language: English, Open in study portal
+Probabilistic Time Series Forecasting Challenge

+2500081, WS 22/23, SWS, Language: English, Open in study portal

-Project (PRO) Online
+Project (PRO) Blended (On-Site/Online)

 Statistical forecasts are relevant across all fields of society.
 In this data science project, students make, evaluate and communicate their own statistical forecasts in a real-time setting.
 We consider probabilistic forecasts that involve a measure of uncertainty in addition to a point forecast.
-Students are asked to make forecasts of several real-world time series (including energy demand and the DAX stock market index).
+Students are asked to make forecasts of several real-world time series (including weather variables and the DAX stock market index).
 Historical data on all series are available from public sources that are updated as time proceeds.
 While the time series differ from each other in important ways, statistical methods can meaningfully be used for prediction in all cases.
 We focus on quantile forecasts which are useful to measure forecast uncertainty in a relatively simple way.

-Organizational issues Short description
+Short description

 In this data science project, students make and evaluate statistical forecasts in a realistic setup (involving real-time predictions and real-world time series data).
-In mid October, we'll have a kick-off meeting and several lectures covering relevant background knowledge.
+A kick-off meeting will take place in mid October.
 During the semester, there will be a weekly meeting in which students and instructors discuss the current state of the forecasting challenge.
-Details on the logistics (precise dates, online versus offline format) are TBA.

 Students should have a good working knowledge of statistics and data science, including proficiency in a programming language like R, Python, or Matlab.
 Knowledge of time series analysis is helpful but not strictly required.
-Motivation and curiosity are particularly important in this new course format that requires regular, active participation over the whole semester.
+Motivation and curiosity are particularly important in this course format that requires regular, active participation over the whole semester.